softwareguru/airflowsummit-website/content/sessions/2024/why-do-airflow-tasks-fail-a-principal-component-analysis.md

 There are 3 certainties in life: death, taxes, and data pipelines failing.
 Pipelines may fail for a number of reasons: you may run out of memory, your credentials may expire, an upstream data source may not be reliable, etc. But there are patterns we can learn from!

-Join us as we walk through an analysis we’ve done on a massive dataset of Airflow failure logs.
-We’ll show how we used principal component analysis and other dimensionality reduction methods to explore the latent space of Airflow task failures in order to cluster, visualize, and understand failures.
+Join us as we walk through an analysis we've done on a massive dataset of Airflow failure logs.
+We'll show how we used natural language processing and dimensionality reduction methods to explore the latent space of Airflow task failures in order to cluster, visualize, and understand failures.

-We’ll conclude the talk by walking through mitigation methods for common task failure reasons, and walk through how we can use Airflow to build an MLOps platform to turn this one-time analysis into a reliable, recurring activity.
+We'll conclude the talk by walking through mitigation methods for common task failure reasons, and walk through how we can use Airflow to build an MLOps platform to turn this one-time analysis into a reliable, recurring activity.